FayePei/learn-git/README.md

 # Learning git/github

-This repository is a mechanism to learn git/github.
+This repository is a mechanism to learn-git/github.